 Eurasian eagle owl headed from National Aviary to Virginia Zoo

-Carson is being transferred from his home in the North Side to the Virginia Zoo in Norfolk.
+Carson is being transferred from his home on the North Side to the Virginia Zoo in Norfolk.

 He will be part of a stage show at the zoo that will showcase him flying over the audience and then back to his keeper.